jikurata/twitch-listener/README.md

     - PORT: Port for the server to listen to
     - TOKEN_PATH: A filepath to store a retrieved app access token
     - WEBHOOK_DURATION: Webhook subscription duration (Max 86400 seconds)
-    - WEBHOOK_CALLBACK: Your server endpoint to receive Twitch requests
+    - WEBHOOK_CALLBACK: Your server endpoint to receive Twitch webhook requests

 Example .env file:
 ```